-The Insights People is a global leader in kids, parents and family market intelligence and currently surveys more than 4,000 children every week, across five continents and 11 countries,
+The Insights People is a global leader in kids, parents and family market intelligence and currently surveys more than 5,000 children every week, across five continents and 13 countries.

-The Manchester-based company has gained a reputation as the most comprehensive and dynamic market intelligence specialist in kids, tweens and teens and their market intelligence is used by companies such as Amazon, Crayola, F1, LEGO, Ofcom, Pokemon, SEGA, Turner and Warner Bros.
+The Manchester-based company which now employs 45 people has gained a reputation as the most comprehensive and dynamic market intelligence specialist in kids, tweens and teens and their market intelligence is used by companies such as Amazon, Crayola, F1, LEGO, Ofcom, Pokemon, SEGA, Turner and Warner Bros.

 CEO and Founder Nick Richardson (pictured below) talks to the Hub about their experience of responding to COVID-19 and the journey he’s been on so far:

 We’re fortunate to be doing something that is helping other businesses through this complex time.

 We survey parents and kids on an ongoing basis, so we see the ups, downs and early indications of trends in data every single week.
 As the world tries to find a new sense of normality following COVID-19, the first thing that brands, agencies and businesses need to do is to understand exactly what’s going on.
 What are their audiences thinking, feeling and doing?
 Research, data and insights are becoming an even more critical tool to help navigate that and are often the difference between the success and failure.